 Results can only be issued where the Head of Centre declaration has been completed correctly, after the quality assurance process has been completed by the centre and must not, under any circumstances, share the centre assessment grades of learners with learners, or their parents/carers or any other individuals outside the centre, before results have been issued by EAL.

 Workplace Core Skills guidance

-SQA Accreditation have been reviewing the Guide to Assessing Workplace Core Skills to determine whether there is a need to provide adaptation to the assessment methods.
+SQA Accreditation has been reviewing the Guide to Assessing Workplace Core Skills to determine whether there is a need to provide adaptation to the assessment methods.
 Having reviewed the guidance, they are of the view that there is no need to modify the assessment and, therefore, these qualifications can continue to be assessed.

 From page 13 onwards, the guide sets out how to plan for assessment and then describes in detail different approaches to assessment.
-A range of different assessment methods are set out including direct observation, witness testimony, etc. We are drawing this information to your attention and further information is published here for centres.
+A range of different assessment methods is set out including direct observation, witness testimony, etc. We are drawing this information to your attention and further information is published here for centres.

 Frequently Asked Questions

 1. Is EAL still operating normal business services?